PolygeistLtd/metaflow-service/README.md

 }
 ```

-## Thanks to watch out for
+## Things to watch out for

 - This system proxies everything through nginx.
 There are commented out port assignments if you want to interface with containers directly
-- The flow metadata is stored in a Postgres instance backed by a volume. this volume is deleted once the system is taken down.
+- The flow metadata is stored in a Postgres instance backed by a volume.
+This volume is deleted once the system is taken down.
 If you would like to persist flow metadata, use a more permanent volume or folder.